huggingface/hub-docs/docs/hub/datasets-duckdb.md

 You can use the Hugging Face paths (`hf://`) to access data on the Hub:

 The [DuckDB CLI](https://duckdb.org/docs/api/cli/overview.html) (Command Line Interface) is a single, dependency-free executable.
+There are also other APIs available for running DuckDB, including Python, C++, Go, Java, Rust, and more.
+For additional details, visit their [clients](https://duckdb.org/docs/api/overview.html) page.

 <Tip>